 The life at Notre Dame is inspiring and exciting.
 I am deeply grateful for my college experience.
-I hope to determine my graduation thesis and further my knowledge in PPE in my junior year.

 Pudong Foreign Language School, Shanghai

 In high school, I was a volunteer at a local rehabilitation center for drug addicts.
 This experience fostered my commitment to serving people in need, which is a really important factor that motivated me to go to Notre Dame, where I am able to continue pursuing this kind of service.
-During the fall break of first semester in sophomore year, I took part in the prestigious Appalachia Seminar.
+During the fall break in sophomore year, I took part in the prestigious Appalachia Seminar.
 In the one-week immersion in the Appalachia region, I not only helped renovate houses with the residents, but also built friendships with those lovely people who shared so many lessons with me.

 Here at Notre Dame, I am a member of the Classics Club.
 We burned a wooden Trojan horse before the football game against University of Southern California (USC is our biggest rival school, and their mascot is the Trojans).
-Meanwhile, I am also a member of the History Club, where we can enjoy our time watching historic documentaries, share different opinions, and deepen our understanding of historic issues.
+I am also a member of the History Club, where we enjoy our time watching historic documentaries, share different opinions, and deepen our understanding of historic issues.
 In order to get myself even more prepared for my study of history, I am also learning Latin, a language rarely spoken anywhere, yet highly respected everywhere.
-I believe my study of history at Notre Dame will be a success.
+I believe my study of history at Notre Dame has been a success.

 Shanghai Foreign Language School, Shanghai

+After graduation, I will join Evercore M&A in their New York office doing investment banking.
 I feel really blessed to be a part of the Notre Dame community.
 There are so many resources that cultivate both my mind and heart.
 I am so proud to be a Domer.
 Go Irish!